ThatCoolCoder/spall/README.md

 Callbacks like `onclick="..."` can also be used in the normal way if you don't want any context for your execution: `<button onclick="alert('hello')">Button</button>`.

-If you want a callback to call a function in your element class, put an exclamation mark in front of the callback name: `<button !onclick="this.someCustomFunction()">Button</button>`
+If you want a callback to call a function in your element class, put an exclamation mark in front of the callback name: `<button !onclick="this.someCustomFunction()">Button</button>`.

+You can give parameters to instantiated elements as if it was a normal element.
+For example, `<MyElem number="5"></MyElem>` will set `this.number` on the `MyElem` instance.
+I'm not sure what context the parameters are evaluated in.

 ## Roadmap

 #### Public changes

 - Consistent "special chars" - don't use a tilde over here and a exclamation mark over there, and ${} string interpolation here.
 Make the markup consistent (like Blazor with the @ sign).
-- Add parameters so that elements can pass stuff down to their children
 - Make pages so that you don't manually have to route with a big case or something
     - Make `Root.spall` act like a layout page
-    - Make route parameters
+    - Make route parameters like `product/{id}`.
 - Ability to keep references to html elements
+- Move to typescript, attach some sort of package manager
+    - Build a standard library of components
+- Allow subdirectories of elements, something namespace-like

 #### Internal changes